Bảo Đại: Return to France

-At France, his adoptive father "Jean François Eugène Charles" (former governor of Annam) who was responsible for the emperor's education.
-When Bao Dai travelled to study in France, emperor Khai Dinh entrusted Charles to look after his son.
-Every day at noon and after school, Bao Dai went to Charles's house at the Rue des Bourdonnais and was not allowed to go anywhere until the evening.
-Beside of managing Bảo Đại's studies at school, Charles he also took Bao Dai on vacation in Vichy or at his private residence in Prades during the summer.
-Charles likely considered Bao Dai as the part of his family and monitor schedule of Bao Dai strictly to train him to become the future ruler.
-After morning classes, he had to spent time on doing homework very diligently with the other fellow countrymen.
+In France, his adoptive father, Jean François Eugène Charles, the former governor of Annam, was responsible for the emperor's education.
+When Bảo Đại traveled to study in France, Emperor Khai Dinh entrusted Charles to look after his son.
+Every day at noon and after school, Bảo Đại went to Charles's house at the Rue des Bourdonnais and was not allowed to go anywhere until the evening.
+Besides managing Bảo Đại's studies at school, Charles also took Bảo Đại on vacation in Vichy or at his private residence in Prades during the summer.
+Charles likely considered Bảo Đại as the part of his family and monitored Bảo Đại to train him to become the future ruler.
+After morning classes, he had to spend time on doing homework very diligently with other fellow countrymen.

-In 1930, Bao Dai started to study at Sciences Po in Paris and lived in his private home at Rue 13 Lamballe Street.
-According to the newspaper L'Asie Nouvelle (New Asia), Bao Dai developed interesting in sports such as tennis, golf and skiing.
-To the conservative Vietnamese monarchy, this was the new revolution in the imperial family where the former emperors did not participate in any activities of commoners.
+In 1930, Bảo Đại started to study at Sciences Po in Paris and lived in his private home at Rue 13 Lamballe.
+According to the newspaper L'Asie Nouvelle (New Asia), Bảo Đại developed interests in sports such as tennis, golf, and skiing.
+To the conservative Vietnamese monarchy, this was a new revolution in the imperial family, as the former emperors did not participate in any activities of commoners.
 The newspaper described him feel more comfortable and suitable with western lifestyle and entertainments in Paris like clubbing and partying rather than political activities or ruling his own country.

-The young man enjoyed this way of life and it was uneasy to change and adapt with the conservative Vietnamese lifestyle after returning home.
-In 1932, although there was a proclamation of returning of the Emperor to his country posted at Meridian Gate with millions of Vietnamese people looked forward to it, he was still hesitant because it seemed that he had not yet made up his mind to return to his country.
+The young man enjoyed this way of life and was uneasy to change and adapt to the conservative Vietnamese lifestyle after returning home.
+In 1932, although there was a proclamation announcing the Emperor's return posted at Meridian Gate, with millions of Vietnamese people looking forward to it, he was still hesitant.
+It seemed that he had not yet made up his mind to return to his country.